Enhydra-Games/StylizedRainSystem/README.md

 See the in engine tooltips for more detailed info.

 ### Tipps
-- You can add a custom collision layer for the outher boxes in the rain zones, but make sure they are set to overlap with only the new layer you created.
+- You can add a custom collision layer for the outher boxes in the Rain Zones, but make sure they are set to overlap with only the new layer you created.

 ## BP_RainManager